Microsoft Fabric Error:

 What does this error mean?

 A script or application calling Fabric APIs (such as Lakehouse metadata APIs) received an HTTP 429 Too Many Requests response because it exceeded the allowed number of requests within a time window.
-This is a throttling response from the Fabric service to protect system stability.

 Common causes